bsstahl/CognitiveInheritance/Posts/Meta-Abstraction-You-Aint-Gonna-Need-It!.md

 I think it is easy to see how quickly things can get overly-complex when we start building abstractions on top of our own abstractions in our applications.
 Using Microsoft or 3rd party frameworks is fine when appropriate, but there is generally no need to build your own frameworks, especially within your applications.
 In the vast majority of cases, {SearchLink:yagni|YAGNI}.

 Did I miss something here?
 Do you have a situation where you feel it is worth it to build a framework, or even part of a framework, within your applications.
-Please let me know about it on Twitter {TwitterLink}.
+Please let me know about it {TwitterLink}.